SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Assigned to the fort at New Castle

-Loyalist soldier "on duty" on Dec.
+Provincial soldier "on duty" on Dec.
 14 and "in the fort" on Dec.
 15: Note: Length of service at fort not stated

 Griffiths Dep.